Product Switcheroo Ad

 - Microsoft used this when they set up the Mojave Experiment, which led consumers to believe they were trying a new (and amazing) operating system called Mojave.
 Lo and behold, it was just the much-reviled Windows Vista OS.
 This one gets some credit though, because the people obviously know they're being filmed beforehand and their reactions seem fairly realistic.

 - Suave (hair products): 2010 ad.

 - In late Summer of 2011, a group of food bloggers were invited to a lasagna dinner they were told was prepared by celebrity chef George Duran.
 After dinner, which the diners presumably enjoyed, it was revealed to them that the lasagna was actually a frozen dinner by Marie Callender.
 The diners, after spending part of the dinner railing against processed foods on a hidden camera, were not amused.
-The footage was likely to be used for an ad, which was cancelled after the Internet Backlash from the bloggers.
+The footage was likely to be used for an ad, which was cancelled after the backlash from the bloggers.
 Full story here.